FFY00/BetterDiscordThemeMasterFile/README.md

 You can use this for your base transparency theme.

-If you're using my theme don't forget to hit that star button above and message me if you want to be listed below.
+If you're using my theme don't forget to hit that star button above.

 Shoutout to all the boys in #css-and-themes in BD2 for all the help they've given.

-Credits to:
+## Special thanks and credits
 - Juicysteak117#1835
 - Satoru#4997
 - Asteria#5675

-## Current discord users using my theme
-Zankokuhime#5572, ka1412#6390, NotWhoYouThink#9443, DarkNeko97#9680, moff#0243

 ## Installing Transparency Theme